 Articulation is the process of granting advanced standing to a student for units of competency already studied or a completed VET qualification.

 Articulation relates to students who have studied or are currently studying a Vocational Education and Training (VET) qualification.
-If you have studied or are studying a Higher Education (HE) degrees, please refer to the Credit Transfer page.
+If you have studied or are studying a Higher Education (HE) qualification, please refer to the Credit Transfer page.

 Articulation takes into account the comparability and equivalence of the:

 When setting advanced standing recognition limits for a student with an Australian Qualification Framework (AQF) qualification towards a higher level AQF qualification in the same or related discipline, Endeavour will take into account the relevant points above and these AQF minimum requirements:

 At no time will Endeavour confer advanced standing for more than 67% of one of its degrees.
 This means that the maximum advanced standing possible toward a three year degree (96 credits) is 64 credits (two years).
 The maximum advanced standing possible toward a four year degree (128 credits) is 84 credits (a little more than two and a half years).

 The process for articulation is outlined in the Articulation Procedure.
 The student must supply appropriate information as outlined in the Articulation Application Form.